 The moment a customer has an interaction with an ad, Knorex will automatically generate a Kcid(click ad ) which then redirects the customer to the clicked URL.

 The Kcid will be sent back to the server.
-Once a conversion takes place, you will have to send the click ID to knorex from the server utilising a postback URL.
+Once a conversion takes place, you will have to send the click ID to knorex from the server utilizing a postback URL.

 Read more on S2S tracking with XPO here.

-Tracking cookies is soon going to completely disappear from the online world.
+Tracking cookies are soon going to completely disappear from the online world.
 Marketers need to equip themselves with even more powerful technology to effectively market and leverage their business.

 With server-to-server tracking in your hands, you will be able to make more effective and strategic decisions with greater confidence.

 If you are someone who wants to implement newer strategic decisions for the success of their business, go ahead and set up your server to server tracking.
 And that’s because in the business world, every second count!